 And check out Ken's Bunaken Marine Park Photo Gallery

 Resort Options - Once in the Manado area a selection of lodging options awaits you, ranging from simple inexpensive dive lodges to 4-star hotels and resorts with their own in-house dive operations.
 From Manado you have access to blue water coral reef diving in Bunaken Marine Park, or critter and muck diving in nearby Lembeh Strait.
 As they are only a couple of hours apart by an easy car/boat transfer, my recommendation is that you partake of both.
-On previous visits I have reported on Hotel Santika Manado, Thalassa Divers, and Kungkungan Bay Resort, which we at Island Dreams are still very pleased to represent.
-But on this trip I was able to revisit and evaluate Lembeh Dive Resort, as well as to experience Kima Bajo Resort & Spa.
+On previous visits I have reported on other resorts in this region, as well as renowned Kungkungan Bay Resort, which we at Island Dreams are still very pleased to represent.
+But on this trip I was able to revisit and evaluate the continuing evolution of Lembeh Dive Resort, as well as to have first-hand experience of Siladen Resort & Spa.
 This report will provide you with detailed analysis of both lodgings and their diving operations.
 Always keeping an eye towards topside touring and spa highlights, I also highly recommend the rejuvenation to be found at the lush and contemplative Gardenia Country Inn, located in the highlands above Manado.

 Expert Dive Guides - But this is where the sharp eyes of the region's superbly trained dive guides come into play.
 Initially schooled by dive guide extraordinaire Larry Smith (RIP), these fellows (and now some women) have become world-class fish finders.
 With the eager assistance of these talented dive guides, Lembeh Strait reveals itself to be one of the richest repositories of marine life on Earth.
 In fact, the guides' eyes are so good that you will want to bring a magnifying glass underwater, and/or your longest macro lens, to fully appreciate all the marine life they have to share with you.